-This article focuses on how to find negative keywords for local businesses.
+This article focuses on how to negative keywords for local businesses.
 Check out our negative keyword lists to learn more about negative keywords for Google Ads and Microsoft Ads.

 Negative Keywords for Local Businesses